shap0011/25F_CST8911_Group_6_Midterm_Project/README.md

 ### Virtual machine

-![Region US East is not available](./screenshots/image-35.png) Create a virtual machine, `US East` region is not available for some services so we are going to use `Canada Central` region and keep it consistent for **Azure Function App** and **Cosmos DB** as well.
+![Region US East is not available](./screenshots/image-35.png) Creating a virtual machine for the `US East` region is not available for some services.
+So, we are going to use `Canada Central` region and keep it consistent for **Azure Function App** and **Cosmos DB** as well.

 ![Filled up the basic information for VM](./screenshots/image-8.png)